-The entire exercise has had a major influence on how we conduct our development processes and now we are continuing to further develop our strong capabilities in acoustic modelling (along with other CAE tools).
-Previously, much of the important testing, evaluation and refinement phases were weighted to the end of project.
-Now, these can be conducted far more upstream, greatly shortening the development time, reducing the need for additional design build test iterations and thereby significantly lowering development costs.
+The entire exercise has had a major influence on how we conduct our development processes and now we are continuing to further develop our strong capabilities in acoustic modeling (along with other CAE tools).
+Previously, much of the important testing, evaluation, and refinement phases were weighted to the end of the project.
+Now, these can be conducted far more upstream, greatly shortening the development time, reducing the need for additional design-build-test iterations, and thereby significantly lowering development costs.

 Crown’s vertically integrated processes provide a level of control and consistency that brings unsurpassed results for our customers.
 And today, with this invaluable new understanding, we are now equipped to lift those results even higher.

 Subscribe to our newsletter and receive the latest stories from our world of sound and vibration

 The latest news from Brüel & Kjær delivered to your inbox